bror13/Deep-Learning-for-Age-Prediction-via-Facial-Recognition/README.md

 - tensorflow.keras.callbacks import ReduceLROnPlateau, EarlyStopping

 This Jupyter notebook works on web based applications and locally.
 Simply open the "ComputerVision.ipynb" file.

+### Conclusions
+This model was successful in achieving a Mean Absolute Error (MAE) lower than our target threshold of 8.
+Specifically, the model achieved a test MAE of 6.6419.
+This impressive result highlights the model's accuracy and reliability in predicting outcomes with minimal error.

+The MAE indicates that the model's predictions are consistently close to the actual values, showcasing its ability to effectively capture the underlying patterns in the data.

+Overall, achieving a test MAE of 6.5182 was impressive considering the size of the dataset and techniques used to limit the computational usage in model training.